-The Law Offices of Amy M. Montes represent men and women pursuing paternity actions under the California Family Code.
+The Montes Law Firm represents men and women pursuing paternity actions under the California Family Code.
 Attorney Montes is committed to coming up with a solution that works for you and your family situation, whether it’s a paternity case in court, a voluntary paternity agreement, or another arrangement.
 She has the experience and legal knowledge to draft a binding paternity agreement, represent your interests in a paternity case, and fight for your rights.

-Call 714-731-8600 or contact The Law Offices of Amy M. Montes online to schedule a free consultation to discuss paternity under California law.
+Call 714-731-8600 or contact The Montes Law Firm online to schedule a free consultation to discuss paternity under California law.

 Many men believe that having their name on a child’s birth certificate provides them with legal rights to the child.
 However, when a child is born out of wedlock, the state requires a man to open a paternity case to establish his legal rights to the child.